1757 ’58 ’59

 Tuesday, January 22, 1760

-The Secretary laid before the Board an account of money paid and charges incurred for supporting and maintaining the settlement of his Majesty's colony of Nova Scotia for the year 1758, prepared by the agent pursuant to order; and it appearing upon the face of the said account, that the expences incurred had exceeded the estimate for that year in the sum of five thousand, eight hundred and fifty one pounds, four shillings and nine pence, it was ordered that the agent should compare and examine the said account with the particulars of the estimate, and state to their lordships, upon what articles the said exceedings have been incurred.
+Do you like to try your luck?
+Go to our website and play lucky pharao kostenlos spielen ohne anmeldung.
+Increased odds for winning!
+The Secretary laid before the Board an account of money paid and charges incurred for supporting and maintaining the settlement of his Majesty’s colony of Nova Scotia for the year 1758, prepared by the agent pursuant to order; and it appearing upon the face of the said account, that the expences incurred had exceeded the estimate for that year in the sum of five thousand, eight hundred and fifty one pounds, four shillings and nine pence, it was ordered that the agent should compare and examine the said account with the particulars of the estimate, and state to their lordships, upon what articles the said exceedings have been incurred.

 Read a letter from Charles Lawrence, Esquire, Governor of Nova Scotia, to the Board, dated November 23rd, 1759, informing their lordships of his proceedings with respect to the Cape Sable Indians; and inclosing